10380r/Wordcloud/README.md

-# Scraping website → Morphological analysis → Make WordCloud
+# Scraping website → Morphological analysis → WordCloud

 ## Make a picture that consist of website's words.